We’re here to help you reduce exam anxiety

 Are you feeling ready for exams?
 It’s okay if you’re not quite there yet.
-As you prepare for exam season, it’s important to practice self-care.
-We’re gathering helpful information, study sessions, tips and resources and more — all in one place.
+Exams can be stressful, but it helps to make a study and self-care plan.
+We’ve got resources to help.
+Get ready for exams with our workshops, study sessions, resources and more — all in one place.

 Before exam day